VtEcostudies/VPAtlas-ng7-ui/README.md

 # vpatlast-angular7

-Angular 7 VPAtlas using Angular CLI
+The Original Angular 7 VPAtlas using Angular CLI has migrated to Angular 8 CLI.